lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ## Visualizing most common words

-After processing the raw text and turning it into a tidy format, we can extract the most common words from the movie script by counting their appearances with the `count()` function from the `plyr` package and plot them by running the following code
+After processing the raw text and turning it into a tidy format, we can extract the most common words from the movie script by counting their appearances within the script via `count()` from the `plyr` package and plot them by running the following code

 ```r
 # Find most common words